How to Fix Christmas Lights

 - Replacement light bulb

-Judging by our mail, it seems that most of us have experienced the frustration of uncooperative holiday lights.
+Most of us have experienced the frustration of uncooperative holiday lights.
 After a year of storage, Christmas tree lights often need repairs before they’re ready for use.
-There’s a simple way to solve the problem, and here we’ll walk you through how to fix Christmas lights that are not working.
+There’s a simple way to solve the problem.
+Here, we’ll walk you through how to fix Christmas lights that are not working.
 Bonus: You can opt for this Christmas lights repair tool, too.

 Project step-by-step (4)